hamzahik/wakanda-paas-doc/docs/getting_started.rst

 Creating my first application
 *****************************

-Once you are connected to your dashboard, click on the "create your first app" link to open the application creation wizard.
+Once you are connected to your dashboard, click on the ``create your first app`` link to open the application creation wizard.

 .. image:: images/noapps.png

 Start by choosing an application type from the suggested offers, in our case we will be creating a free application.
-To do so click on the "Try it now" button.
+To do so click on the ``Try it now`` button.

 .. image:: images/try_it_now.png